AKROGIS/USGS-Topo-Processing/Tools/Readme.md

 used a number of small scripts (below) that eventually made it into a few well documented maintainable scripts (above).

-* `compare_trees.py`

-  Compares the local directories to the PDS directories, and prints a list of files that are new, deleted, and updated.

 * `compare_files.py`

   Compares contents of a newly downloaded PDF files with existing PDF files by